 Todd, Barbara.
 Harriet Martineau at Ambleside.
 (Carlisle: Bookcase, 2002)

-Warren, John, ‘Harriet Martineau and the Concept of Community: Deerbrook and Ambleside’, Journal of Victorian Culture.
+Warren, John.
+‘Harriet Martineau and the Concept of Community: Deerbrook and Ambleside’, Journal of Victorian Culture.
 13, 2 Autumn 2008, 223-46.

-Warren, John, ‘Harriet Martineau and Anti-Catholicsm’, Recusant History.
+Warren, John.
+‘Harriet Martineau and Anti-Catholicsm’, Recusant History.
 29, 2 Oct 2008, 204-13.

 Webb, Robert K. Harriet Martineau: A Radical Victorian.
 (New York: Columbia University Press, 1960).

-Weiner, G. Introduction to volumes 1 & 2. reprint of Harriet Martineau’s Autobiography.
-(London: Virago, ix-xx, ix-xii. ,1983).
+Weiner, Gaby, Introduction to volumes 1 & 2. reprint of Harriet Martineau’s Autobiography.
+(London: Virago, ix-xx, ix-xii., 1983).

-Weiner, G. Introduction to reprint of Deerbrook (by Harriet Martineau).
+Weiner, Gaby, Introduction to reprint of Deerbrook (by Harriet Martineau).
 (London: Virago, vii-xv. ,1983).